Properties of Ultralight Bosons from Spins of Heavy Quasars via Superradiance: Implications for Scalar, Vector and Tensor Degrees of Freedoms

 In order for this matter to be dark matter, it needs to have same energy density with radiation at redshift about 3,000 or $T_{eq}\sim eV$.
 Since light particles decay like dust/non-relativistic species after $m>H$, the energy density at matter-radiation equality should be equal to radiation around eV.
 Assuming $\phi/f_a\sim O(1)$, this gives

 here R is scale factor.
 They all result in \cite{Hui:2016ltb}

 Using the constraints obtained for self-interaction in the previous subsection, we investigate the fraction of dark matter that can be contributed by ULB particles in Figure \ref{figdarkmatter}.
-We find that in the range, $ {\rm a \, few} \times 10^{-21}- 10^{-19} \, \mathrm{eV}$, light particles can be at most $10\%$ of all dark matter.
-For higher masses, their energy density is even more constrained.
-For the range, $10^{-19} - {\rm a \, few} \times 10^{-17}$ eV, ULB can be at most $0.01-1\%$ of dark matter.
+We find that in the range, $ {\rm a \, few} \times 10^{-21}- 10^{-17} \, \mathrm{eV}$, scalar light particles can be at most $10\%$ of all dark matter, vector light particles can be at most $10^{-6}$ of dark matter energy budget and spin-2 particles can be at most $10^{-9}$ of all dark matter.